temcocontrols/woo-variations-table/readme.txt

 = How to Show/Hide an attribute in the variations table? =

-To show an attibute in the variations table go to plugin settings and enable "Show Attributes" option then go to the product edit page and enable "Visible on the product page" option for the attribute that you want to show.
+To show an attibute in the variations table go to plugin settings and check "Attributes" checkbox then go to the product edit page and enable "Visible on the product page" option for the attribute that you want to show.

 == Changelog ==

+= 2.2.0 =
+* It's possible now to sort columns by drag'n drop easily.
+* Fix dimensions column value did not show up correctly.
+* Other small improvements and fixes.

 = 2.1.6 =
 * Move price column to before quantity column.